epquito/pokeclone_Kubernetes/README.md

 9. **Backup and Alerting**: Implement automated backups for RDS and EC2 volumes using Amazon EventBridge and configure SNS notifications for monitoring alerts.
 10. **Autoscaling**: Configure autoscaling for the EKS cluster based on CPU utilization.
 11. **DNS and Route53**: (Instructions only) Define steps for configuring DNS records using Route53.

-## Capstone Limitations

-- All deployments must be in the AWS `us-east-1` region.
-- The `east1-user` AWS user must be used for deployment activities.
-- Cluster names should include the team name for identification.
-- Minimize the use of RDS to demo recordings to save costs.
-- Pay attention to volume permissions, Django migrations, and container configurations.

 By following the guidelines and instructions provided in each branch, the team aims to demonstrate a comprehensive approach to deploying a modern web application using best practices in DevOps and cloud computing.